JoelMartinHernandez/Proyecto-Desic/README.md

 Once accessed the folder, enter the command in the terminal "npm install" to install the necessary files, and after installing everything run the command "npm start" to open the application.

 # User manual
-To install the application, it is necessary to access the Frontend folder of the project folder.\
-Once accessed the folder, enter the command in the terminal "npm install" to install the necessary files, and after installing everything run the command "npm start" to open the application.
+To begin using the application, it is necessary to have a registered account.
+If you don't have one, you can click on 'Register' to sign up for our application.
+If you already have an account, you can use 'Log In' with your existing credentials.

+The application is divided into 3 main sections:

+1. Lines
+   - In the main view, you will see all the lines that are currently in operation.
+2. Schedule
+   - By selecting a line, you can view the departure times associated with the selected line in this view.
+3. Stops
+   - By selecting a line, you can view the stops along with their images associated with the selected line in this view.

 # Technological Stack